 ANTIQUES ROADSHOW cannot recommend which items you should bring.
-We simply suggest that you choose items that you would like to learn more about.
-However, before you decide what to bring, you may like to check out our interactive feature "Things We Commonly See at ROADSHOW".
+However, for the outdoor Newport event, please be mindful of size requirements as described above in the "Attending the Event" section.
+Otherwise, we simply suggest that you choose items that you would like to learn more about.
+Before deciding what to bring, you may like to check out our interactive feature "Things We Commonly See at ROADSHOW".

 Is there a cost to receive an appraisal at the event?